 Still, through all of this, by the end of 1945, Finland was the only European country that shared a border with the Soviet Union that was not occupied.
 Through the course of the war, only three European capitals were never occupied by outside forces: Moscow, London, and Helsinki.
 Finland was the only co-belligerent of Nazi Germany that maintained democracy throughout the war and, despite its union of convenience with Germany, perhaps because Finland never signed the Tripartite Pact, it also managed to keep almost all its native Jews and refugees safe.

-Now that you know a little bit about Finland, imagine me looking out the starboard side of the ship as we pass the island fortress (originally built on six islands in the middle of the 18th century by the Swedes) of Suomenlinna – a UNESCO World Heritage Site – that guards the seaward access to the city of Helsinki where we will shortly dock to spend an all too brief visit in Finland’s beautiful capital city.
-And that will be the subject of my next post.
+Now that you know a little bit about Finland, imagine me looking out the starboard side of the ship as we pass the island fortress of Suomenlinna (originally built on six islands in the middle of the 18th century by the Swedes) – a UNESCO World Heritage Site – that guards the seaward access to the city of Helsinki where we will shortly dock and I’ll spend an all too brief visit in Finland’s beautiful capital city.
+That visit will be the subject of my next posts.